jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-18-beam-examples-2/index.md

 ## Development Environment

-The development environment has an Apache Flink cluster and Apache Kafka cluster and [gRPC](https://grpc.io/) Server - gRPC server will be used in later posts.
+The development environment has an Apache Flink cluster and Apache Kafka cluster and [gRPC](https://grpc.io/) server - gRPC server will be used in later posts.
 For Flink, we can use either an embedded cluster or a local cluster while [Docker Compose](https://docs.docker.com/compose/) is used for the rest.
 See [Part 1](/blog/2024-07-04-beam-examples-1) for details about how to set up the development environment.
 The source of this post can be found in this [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-pipelines).

 ### Manage Environment